6lyxt/labynode/README.md

 ## Documentation
  + getStatus(callback) - gets the labymod server status
  + getCosmetics(uuid, callback) - gets the cosmetics of a player
+ + getEmotes(uuid, callback) - gets the emotes of a player

 ## Example
 This example would get the Server status of LabyMod.